BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 2\.
 Paste the copied accession number in the text box underneath SRA Run Accession, then click on the icon of an arrow within a circle.
 ![Figure 23](./images/sra_box.png "Figure 23")

 3\.
-The SAMPLE IDENTIFER Field will auto populate with the SRA value.
+The SAMPLE IDENTIFIER Field will auto populate with the SRA value.
 Edit the field by clicking into the text box.
 The text entered to this text box will be used throughout the output files for the service.
 This documentation refers to this field as a sample id.

 4\.
 This will move the file into the Selected libraries box.
 ![Figure 24](./images/SRA_selected_libaries.png "Figure 24")